 A traveler visits your tour and activity website for many different reasons — like to compare prices, get ideas for an upcoming trip or learn more about your business.
 While you want them to book with you, they have a wide range of intentions.
 That’s why it’s challenging to align their actions with your ultimate goal.
 But there’s good news!
 It’s possible with granular, yet pivotal tweaks to your booking process.

-You might already know about optimizing your website to help your conversion rate — like responsive design, fast loading time, simple navigation and clear calls-to-action.
+You might already know how to use your website to make a great first impression— like responsive design, fast loading time, simple navigation and clear calls-to-action.
 But even when a traveler decides to take action and book, they can leave at any point if the booking process is too tricky.

-To avoid cart abandonment, it’s essential to have a booking experience that matches a traveler’s actions every step of the way.
+To increase conversion rate, it’s essential to have a booking experience that matches a traveler’s actions every step of the way.
 What does that look like for tour and activity operators?

 In this article, we break it down for you.
 Let’s get started: